Sep 30, 2020 - Inside 23andMe

 4. Community Impact: Use our relationships to build diverse, equitable, and inclusive communities.

-Our approach is to ensure DEI is the foundation of how 23andMe fundamentally operates – it’s not an afterthought or a separate side effort.
-We have set clear goals, codified each of these four focus areas in our annual company strategy, and will measure how well we’re making progress on a quarterly basis.
+Our approach is to ensure DEI is the foundation of how 23andMe fundamentally operates—it’s not an afterthought or a separate side effort.
+We have set clear goals, codified each of these four focus areas in our annual company strategy, and will measure how well we’re making progress quarterly.

 Additional efforts aimed at improving DEI